davidjoy/davidjoy/README.md

 ## 📌 Pinned Repos

-These are some libraries and applications I've worked on at edX over the past few years.
-They're good examples of some of my professional work.
+These are some open source libraries and applications I've worked on at edX over the past few years.
+They're good examples of some of my professional work, and are core modules of the Open edX Platform.

 ## 📖 Public Repos